We'll tell you what others won't.

 Quiet Title

 An action to quiet title is a court procedure required to obtain an order from the court confirming that a party has a right to their real estate, free and clear from all other challenges or claims to title.
-Essentially the legal action ‘quiet’s” property title disputes.
+Essentially the legal action “quiets” property title disputes and is otherwise known as a quiet title lawsuit.

-Quiet title actions are very common after a Michigan property tax sale or auction.
-They’re used to negate any procedural issues about the tax sale, ensuring that the county clerk were done in accordance with Michigan statutes.
-When property is sold at a tax deed sale, the effect is to eliminate any claim that the prior owner or mortgage holder or lien holder may have to the title.
-When a successful bidder at a tax deed sale obtains the deed to the property, it should be free and clear of any other liens or encumbrances, except for certain excluded liens for municipalities, etc. Unfortunately, the buyer of the tax deed property does not have “marketable title” unless a quiet title action is performed.
+Quiet title actions are common after a Michigan property tax sale or auction of real estate.
+They’re used to negate any procedural issues about the tax sale of real estate, ensuring that the county clerk performed the tax sale in accordance with Michigan statutes.
+When real property is sold at a tax deed sale, the effect is to eliminate any claim that the prior owner or mortgage holder or lien holder may have to the title.
+When a successful bidder at a tax deed sale obtains the deed to real estate, it should be free and clear of any other liens or encumbrances, except for certain excluded liens for municipalities, etc. Unfortunately, the buyer of real estate after a tax sale does not have “marketable title” unless a quiet title action is performed.
+A title insurance policy will not cover real estate subject to tax sale until any potential adverse claims against the property in question has been litigated.

-If the matter involves a former tax sale, the buyer of a tax deed property cannot obtain title insurance bought at a tax deed sale until a complaint to quiet title action is filed and an court order is issued.
-Without title insurance, it is difficult to sell or finance the tax deed property.
+If the matter involves a former tax sale, the buyer of a tax deed property cannot obtain title insurance bought at a tax deed sale until a complaint to quiet title action is filed and a court order is issued.
+Without a title insurance policy, it is difficult to sell or finance the tax deed property until a legal proceeding is initiated.
 In a standard Michigan real estate transaction, the buyer will insist upon title insurance in order to insure the title to the property for the amount of the purchase price.
-Likewise, if a successful bidder of a tax deed property wants to refinance the property, a lender institution will require title insurance to insure title for the mortgage.
+Likewise, if a successful bidder of a tax deed property wants to refinance the property, a lender institution will also require a title policy to insure title for the mortgage.
+A quiet title attorney will file a quiet title complaint against any potential claim and ultimately secure clean title.

-Call David and his legal team to discuss whether a quiet title action is even appropriate for your specific circumstances.
+Call David and his title attorney team to discuss whether a quiet title action is appropriate for your specific circumstances.
+Soble Law regularly handles properties with defective titles, clouded titles.
+When there is a major title problem, we obtain insurable title for our clients.

 Top 10 Title Problems